mukaiizawa/Paren/man/man1/man.md

 If `SECTION` is omitted, the `PAGE` with the lowest section number is displayed.

 If `SECTION` is provided, will direct man to look only in that `SECTION` of the manual.

+If more than one `PAGEs` are specified, it is considered that the character string combined with `-` is specified.

 If the corresponding `PAGE` does not exist, list the pages with a Levenshtein distance of 3 or less.